chrisgurney/things2md/README.md

 Run without any parameters to see the full list of arguments available:

 ```
---debug             If set will show script debug information
+--debug             If set will show script debug information.
+--due               If set will show incomplete tasks with deadlines.
 --format {import}   Format mode.
 Import: Outputs tasks as headings, notes as body text, subtasks as bullets.
 --gcallinks         If provided, appends links to create a Google calendar event for the task.
 --groupby {date,project}